 | || || Consistent quality and timely delivery |

-|Volume & || Rapid decline in Standards segment || Drive growth in Premium cycles segment |
+|Volume & || Rapid decline in Standards segment || Prioritizing high growth segment |

 | || Low price competition in Specials segment || Creating competitive portfolio addressing economy price point |

-| || || Cost reduction measures to enhance profitability |
+| || Continuous rise in demand for kids segment || Cost reduction measures to enhance profitability |

 |Technology Risk || Lack of capacity and capability to handle large scale shift to alloy bikes || Capability building for manufacture and assembly of alloy bikes |